dataform-co/dataform/content/docs/getting-started-tutorial/set-up.md

 ## Generate warehouse credentials

-In order for Dataform to connect to your BigQuery warehouse you’ll need to generate some credentials.
-Dataform will connect to BigQuery using a service account.
+In order for Dataform to connect to your BigQuery warehouse you’ll need to use Application Default Credentials or a service account and JSON key.

+### Using Application Default Credentials

+If running on GCE or GKE this will be automatically available.
+If not, then use `[gcloud auth application-default](https://cloud.google.com/sdk/gcloud/reference/auth/application-default)` to authenticate.

+### Create a service account with JSON key

 You’ll need to create a service account from your Google Cloud Console and assign it permissions to access BigQuery.

 1. To create a new service account in Google Cloud Console you need to: